thebeebs/Content/6-tips-for-landing-a-developer-job.md

 ---
-title: 6½ tips for landing a developer job
+title: "6\xBD tips for landing a developer job"
 authors:
 - thebeebs
-intro: 'As I recently blogged, [right now is a great time ...'
+intro: As I recently blogged, [right now is a great time ...
 types:
 - shorts
 categories: